Bernie Sanders on Cybersecurity

 Do citizens agree with Bernie on cybersecurity and privacy?

-The Washington Post found that the majority of adults believes the NSA intrudes when conducting surveillance on American telephone records and internet traffic.
+The Washington Post found that the majority of adults believe the NSA intrudes when conducting surveillance on American telephone records and internet traffic.
 Both Democrats and Republicans overwhelmingly find this as a violation of their rights.
-Bernie has shown he wants to pass cybersecurity legislation while protecting Americans right to privacy.
-Republicans must allow these concerns to be met.